tomheon/diffscuss/README.md

 ### Work with Established Formats

 Unified diffs are already used for informal email code reviews all the time.
-Diffcourse starts from there, and provides a format that can always degrade back to a simple diff.
+Diffscuss starts from there, and provides a format that can always degrade back to a simple diff.

 ### Remain Sensibly Loose and Extensible

 Code reviews already contain subtly different kinds of information in each system.
-If Diffcourse is ever going to serve as a kind of interchange format for code reviews, it needs to leave room for extra information in a sensible, non-ambiguous fashion.
+If Diffscuss is ever going to serve as a kind of interchange format for code reviews, it needs to leave room for extra information in a sensible, non-ambiguous fashion.

-Diffcourse attempts to do this through a simple, extensible header format.
+Diffscuss attempts to do this through a simple, extensible header format.

 ## Tools

-### Diffcourse to Diff
+### Diffscuss to Diff

-diffcourse2diff.py strips out Diffcourse information, leaving a normal diff file.
+diffscuss2diff.py strips out Diffscuss information, leaving a normal diff file.

 ### Library (In Progress)

-A reference Python library for parsing Diffcourse files.
+A reference Python library for parsing Diffscuss files.

 ### Emacs Mode (In Progress)

-Navigate and create Diffcourse code reviews in Emacs.
+Navigate and create Diffscuss code reviews in Emacs.

 ### Vim Integration (Future)

-Navigate and create Diffcourse code reviews in Vim.
+Navigate and create Diffscuss code reviews in Vim.

 ### Github Pull Request Import / Export (Future)

-Convert a pull request to a Diffcourse file, and vice-versa.
+Convert a pull request to a Diffscuss file, and vice-versa.

 ### Other Code Review Systems Export / Import (Future)

-Import and export Diffcourse files to / from Reviewboard and other open code review systems.
+Import and export Diffscuss files to / from Reviewboard and other open code review systems.

 ## Format Definition

 ### Beginning of Line Marker

-All Diffcourse lines begin with one '%'.
+All Diffscuss lines begin with one '%'.

-There's no limit to the length of a Diffcourse line, but keeping them 80 chars or less when possible is probably good citizenship.
+There's no limit to the length of a Diffscuss line, but keeping them 80 chars or less when possible is probably good citizenship.

-### Diffcourse Comment Format
+### Diffscuss Comment Format

-A Diffcourse comment begins with an author line, and possibly other header lines, followed by at least one body line.
+A Diffscuss comment begins with an author line, and possibly other header lines, followed by at least one body line.

 ### Header Lines